filecoin-project/curio/documentation/en/configuration/default-curio-configuration.md

   # type: bool
   #EnableBatchSeal = false

-  # EnableDealMarket
+  # EnableDealMarket enabled the deal market on the node.
+This would also enable libp2p on the node, if configured.
   #
   # type: bool
   #EnableDealMarket = false

-  # EnableCommP enabled the commP task on te node.
+  # EnableCommP enables the commP task on te node.
 CommP is calculated before sending PublishDealMessage for a Mk12 deal
   #
   # type: bool
   #EnableCommP = false

+  # The maximum amount of CommP tasks that can run simultaneously.
+Note that the maximum number of tasks will
+  # also be bounded by resources available on the machine.
+  #
+  # type: int
+  #CommPMaxTasks = 0

 [Fees]